AdguardTeam/KnowledgeBaseDNS/docs/private-dns/api/reference.md

 #### GET
 ##### Summary:

-Lists DNS servers
+Lists DNS servers that belong to the user.

 ##### Description:

-Lists DNS servers for user.
-By default exists default DNS server
+Lists DNS servers that belong to the user.
+By default there is at least one default server.

 ##### Responses